ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

   ``.note.AARCH64-PAUTH-ABI-tag`` is not defined by this ABI.

-* A dynamic loader that encounters a (platform id, version number) that it does not recognize, or the invalid (0, 0) then it must disable pointer authentication for the process or give an error message.
+* A dynamic loader that encounters a (platform id, version number) that it does not recognize, or if the (platform id, version number) is (0,0), it must disable pointer authentication for the process or give an error message.

 Platforms may replace the base compatibility model with a platform specific model.